 - if the statement is sent to you within the month, you will have one month and 14 days from the date the decision was sent to challenge it

 - if the statement is sent more than one month after the decision was sent, you have 14 days from the date the statement was sent to challenge it.

 If you're not sure if the decision includes a written statement of reasons, it's important to ask for a reconsideration as soon as possible so you don’t miss the one-month deadline.

 How to ask for a mandatory reconsideration

-Check what it says in the letter or email telling you about the decision.
+Check what it says in the letter, email or message telling you about the decision.
 It should tell you how you can challenge the decision.

 If the decision notice does not include a statement of reasons for the decision, you have a right to ask for one.
 You must ask for a statement within one calendar month of the date the decision was sent to you.